squdgy/RunningPerlInAzure/README.md

 1. Open solution
 2. Use nuget to retrieve Quartz.Net and its dependencies
 3. Download 7za.exe, the 7-Zip Command Line Version, available here: http://www.7-zip.org/download.html.
 Place this in the root of WebRole1 and set “Copy to Output Directory” to “Copy always”.
-4. Edit downloadPerl.ps1 and change set the url to the strawberry perl zip file.
+4. Edit downloadPerl.ps1 and set the url to the strawberry perl zip file.
 5. Build and Run

 Because the startup task downloads a large zip file and extracts it, the startup will take longer than normal.